Pickle: Precise, Flexible Cross-Core Last-level Cache Data Prefetching for Irregular Memory Accesses: Methodology

 \subsection{System Overview}

-The system configuration used for the experiments is specified in Table \ref{table:SystemConfig}.
-The baseline system is illustrated in Figure \ref{fig:datapath_nopf}, and the system with the \prefetcher{} is illustrated in Figure \ref{fig:datapath_ideal} Both systems consist of a single core complex die (CCD) with 8 CoreTiles, where each CoreTile consists of an out-of-order core, a private split L1 cache, a private L2 cache, and a slice of the L3 victim cache.
-The CoreTiles are connected in a 4$\times$2 mesh, along with four MemoryTiles.
-Each MemoryTile corresponds to a memory channel of a 4-channel DDR5 memory controller, which has a theoretical maximum bandwidth of 67 GiB/s.
-For the system with the \prefetcher{}, the prefetcher and its own cache are placed in a PickleTile, which is part of the mesh.
+The system configuration used for the experiments is specified in Table \ref{table:system}.
+The system with \prefetcher{} is illustrated in Figure~\ref{fig:pickle_in_cache}, and the baseline system is identical to the system with \prefetcher{} except for the absence of the PickleTile.
 All the tiles form a network-on-chip (NoC) with a mesh topology.